-The IRS is used to seeing dishonest taxpayers try to lower their income tax bills with bogus deductions.
-That’s why when it comes to making charitable contributions – and getting the deductions you are entitled to – documentation is everything.
-Any contribution (cash or noncash) of $250 or more requires that you get “contemporaneous written acknowledgement” – in other words, a receipt – from the charity you donated to.
-Then there’s IRS Form 8383, which must be filled out for non-cash donations exceeding $500 in value as well as noncash property worth more than $5,000.
-In the latter case, you’ll also need to attach a “qualified appraisal” of the property (and fill out Section B of Form 8283).
+When it comes to making charitable contributions – and getting the deductions you are entitled to – documentation is everything.
+Any contribution (cash or noncash) of $250 or more requires that you get a “contemporaneous written acknowledgement” – in other words, a receipt – from the charity you donated to.
+Then there’s IRS Form 8283, which must be included with your tax return for non-cash donations exceeding $500 in value as well as noncash property worth more than $5,000.
+In the latter case, you’ll also need to get a “qualified appraisal” of the property.

 Qualified appraisals are required or suggested for other non-cash contributions as well.
-Donated artwork valued at $20,000 or more, for instance, should be accompanied by not only a signed appraisal, but also pictures of the works in question.
+Donated artwork valued at $20,000 or more, for instance, requires that a signed appraisal be attached to your tax return.

 “Quid Pro Quo” Contributions

-Some charities now try to “sweeten the deal” by offering incentives for people to donate more.
-Kars4Kids, for instance, proudly advertises that anyone who donates old cars to to them will get free vacation vouchers to a U.S. city of their choice.
+Some charities try to “sweeten the deal” by offering incentives for people to donate more.
 At first, this might seem too good to be true.
 A tax deduction, and free stuff?
-Unfortunately, it is to good to be true.
+Unfortunately, it is too good to be true.
 As the IRS makes crystal clear: